ankitjhagithub21/code-reviewer/readme.md

    npm start
    ```

-The app will be accessible at `http://localhost:3000`.
+The app will be accessible at `http://localhost:5173`.

 ## 🧪 Usage

 1. Enter your code into the provided text area.
-2. Click the "Review Code" button.
+2. Click the "Review" button.
 3. View AI-generated feedback and suggestions.

 ## ⚠️ Limitations